Code-Dearman/Django-Capstone/README.md

 ### User Testing

 Manual user testing was done by me.
 I made sure that I could access and perform all the neccessary features, both as user and superuser.
 This included:
-- Making to-do lists (as user and superuser)
+- Making to-do lists (as user and superuser) - PASSED
-- Deleting to-do lists (as user and superuser)
+- Deleting to-do lists (as user and superuser) - PASSED
-- Requesting lists be made public (as user)
+- Requesting lists be made public (as user) - PASSED
-- Approving lists (as superuser)
+- Approving lists (as superuser) - PASSED
-- Linking runescape characters (as user)
+- Linking runescape characters (as user) - PASSED
-- Creating new accounts (as user)
+- Creating new accounts (as user) - PASSED
+- Log in in to accounts (as user - PASSED)
+- Viewing individual lists (as user) - PASSED

+### Python linter testing

 **Browser Compatablity**: The website was tested Firefox and Chrome for desktop view and Safari and Firefox for mobile view.